Shopify Review App - The Core Experience Bet

 I treated the situation as a diagnostic problem before a design problem.
 In the early weeks of the role, I triangulated three data sources to isolate where merchants were actually leaving:

-• Amplitude funnels and retention cohorts to map behavior across the install-to-activation journey
+• Amplitude funnels and retention cohorts to map behavior across the install-to-activation journey.

 A clear pattern emerged: most churn happened within the first 1 to 3 hours after install, well before merchants ever touched a paid feature.
 Three root causes were doing most of the damage.